S-W-Leong/TouchNoGo-finhack/FRAUD_OPS_MARKET_RESEARCH_2026-04-25.md

 - human owns high-risk decisions
 - full audit trail is preserved

-## Best Product Lessons for TNG
+## TNG Pullout

-If the goal is to win `Security & Fraud`, the research points to a very clear product shape.
+If the goal is to win `Security & Fraud`, the research points to one product shape:

-## What to build

-Build:

 - a pre-payout decision workspace
 - one hero case